 Limit How Much Alcohol You Drink

-Drinking more than 7 alcoholic drinks per week can increase your risk for getting breast cancer.
+Drinking more than 7 alcoholic drinks a week can raise your risk for getting breast cancer.
 If you drink alcohol, limit how much you drink.
 One drink equals:

 - 12 ounces of beer

 - 5 ounces of wine

 Try these tips to limit how much alcohol you drink:

 - Save alcoholic drinks for special occasions, like birthdays or anniversaries.

 - Try seltzer with lemon or unsweetened herbal teas.